 08 of 08

 The first historical mention of fennel dates back to the Roman author Pliny, who believed that snakes rubbed against the plant to improve their eyesight after shedding their skin.
 Fennel seed was eaten by Roman gladiators to give them courage for battle, and fennel also makes an appearance in Shakespearean drama—it was one of Ophelia's flowers in the play "Hamlet."
 Through history, fennel has been used for a variety of healing purposes, including as an elixir to suppress appetite and lose weight.
+With is mild anise flavor, it is often found in the herbal liquors brewed by monks.
+Puritans chewed the seeds of the fennel plant during their hours long worship services to quell a noisome digestive tract.

 In herbal healing, fennel makes an excellent skin cream and can be used to soothe and refresh the eyes.
+It is often used to relieve bloating and stomach upset.